 What benefits is someone living with epilepsy entitled to?

-This is not an exhausted list and depends upon the persons age and whether their epilepsy’s controlled.
+This is not an exhaustive list and depends upon the persons age and whether their epilepsy is controlled.
 Also, whether they are in employment and if there are other health conditions to take into consideration.

-Individual’s personal circumstances information would be needed in order for us to establish full benefit entitlement.
+An individual’s personal circumstances and information would be needed in order for us to establish full benefit entitlement.

 If someone applied for Employment Support Allowance and has been put into Work Related Activity Group, what does this mean?

-If they don’t do that, they are at risk of having their benefits sanctioned.
+If they don’t attend, they are at risk of having their benefits sanctioned.

 If you had a lifetime award of Disability Living Allowance but has been told that needs to be re-assessed for Personal Independence Payment.
 A lot of people would say lifetime means lifetime.
 What can they do?

-It’s unfortunate, while people start there claim for Personal Independence Payment, the Disability Living Allowance will continue to run, until a decision is made on the Personal Independence Payment but if they don’t make the Personal Independence Payment claim within that timescale, which I think is usually about 4 weeks, their Disability Living Allowance will end.
+While people start their claim for Personal Independence Payment, the Disability Living Allowance will continue to run, until a decision is made on the Personal Independence Payment but if they don’t make the Personal Independence Payment claim within that timescale, which is usually about 4 weeks, their Disability Living Allowance will end.

-So, they can’t decide not to claim Personal Independence Payment and allow Disability Living Allowance to run.
-It’s not an option sadly.
+So, they can’t decide not to claim Personal Independence Payment and allow Disability Living Allowance to run?
+No, that’s not an option sadly.